ktgw0316/LightZone-backup/TRANSLATION.md

 # Translation How-to
 This document describes how to use flatten/unflatten tools when you translate *.properties files.

-First of all, remove files not need to be translated:

-    rm `find . -regex '.*\/build\/.*\.properties'`

-Next, concatenate all property files into single file:
+To concatenate all property files into single file:

     cd lightcrafts
     ./tools/bin/lc-locale-flatten.sh > /tmp/source.properties